tnear/linux/Cachegrind.md

 # Cachegrind

 Cachegrind is a cache and branch-prediction profiler tool that's part of the Valgrind suite of tools for debugging and profiling Linux programs.
 It simulates how your program interacts with a computer's cache hierarchy and branch predictor to identify inefficient memory access patterns and predictability of branches.
-By providing detailed information about cache hits, misses, and the effectiveness of branch prediction, cachegrind helps developers optimize their code for better performance and efficiency.

 ## Example
 C++ source code: